3.1″ 4-Jaw Chuck with Pie Jaws

 Includes a steel dowel pin, hex key, and 2 tommy bars, not pictured.

-This chuck features a nickel-boron coated chuck body for durability, rust resistance, and the special lubricity properties added by the boron in the coating.
+This chuck features a Nickel-Teflon coated chuck body for durability, rust resistance, and the special lubricity properties added by the Teflon in the coating.

 Included with the chuck and jaws: